-Team Sparrows from the Metal Slug games: Marco Rossi is racially Italian American, Tarma Roving (full name Tarmicle Roving III) is British, Fiolina Germi is Italian (from Genoa) and Eri Kasamoto is Japanese.
-Trevor and Nadia, the two members appeared only in Metal Slug 4, are Korean and French respectively.
+Team Peregrine Falcon/Sparrow from the Metal Slug games: Marco Rossi is racially Italian American, Tarma Roving is British, Trevor Spacey is Korean, Fiolina Germi is Italian (from Genoa), Eri Kasamoto is Japanese and Nadia Cassel is French.

 RED and BLU from Team Fortress 2 are staffed by a Bostonian, a Texan, a Midwesterner, a German, a Scotsman (indeed, a Black Scottish Cyclops), an Australian, a Russian, a Frenchman, and... the Pyro.

 The Jagged Alliance games allow players to hire mercenaries from around the world.
 Subverted and possibly deconstructed, however, in that some mercs will not work with other mercs specifically because of their nationalities.
 Just two examples out of many, Steroid (Polish) won't work with the Russian mercs due to the two countries'... shall we say "less than stellar" relationship, and Scope (British) and Micky (Irish) won't get along either, for reasons you can probably guess.
 The negative effects from this can be as minor as lower morale, to as bad as mercs refusing future contracts to even quitting your team on the spot.